theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/scheduling_extraction.md

-Scheduling extractions at a later time is possible with any task scheduler e.g., Windows task scheduler (see [Blog article - How to schedule Xtract Universal extractions to load data from SAP](http://www.theobald-software.com/blog/2013/01/28/how-to-schedule-xtract-universal-extractions-with-the-windows-task-scheduler-to-load-data-from-sap/0) ).
-To use the task scheduler functionality, run Xtract Universal from a command line.
+Scheduling extractions at a later time is possible with any task scheduler e.g., Windows task scheduler.

 ### Running Xtract Universal from a command line